Amazon Drop shipping 2023: An eCommerce Attorney Explains it All

 There are a couple of ways to find suppliers: Contact manufacturers or wholesalers directly and build a relationship with them, or use drop shipping directories like SaleHoo or Worldwide Brands to find verified suppliers.

-When choosing a supplier, check their reputation and track record.
+When choosing a supplier, check their reputation and track record and shipping times.
 Look for suppliers with positive reviews and a history of timely delivery.
 This will help ensure your customers are happy with their purchases.

 Listing and optimizing your products on Amazon